I’ve been thinking a lot lately about the long game in fashion business.

 So if you’re in a place where things just don’t seem to be going in the right direction, try pausing, reflecting, and determining what changes you need to make to find the path you really want to be on.

-You’re not failing.
 You’re evaluating and improving, polishing and streamlining.
-And that, my friend, is something that all successful business owners have done along the way.
+And that, my friend, is something that all successful business owners do along the way.

 Lots of love and encouragement,